z0on/GO_MWU/README.md

 significantly over-represented among "significant genes" (based on Fisher's exact test).
 To make the method work in this mode, the measure of significance should be binary (1 or 0, i.e., significant or not).

+The method also considerably more powerful than standard Fisher's exact test for analysis of WGCNA modules, since it derives additional power from the module membership scores (kME values).

 The method automatically retrieves all the missing parental terms for the lower-level GO categories.
 Then, fully redundant GO categories (i.e., containing exactly the same